azureleaf/study-notes/js/typeorm.md

   - INT PRIMARY KEY AUTO_INCREMENT
   - UUID(Universally Unique IDentifier) is unique string ID

 ## Relations

-### Basics
+### Overview

-- Relation とは、FOREIGN KEY に相当する関係性
+- Relations is like `FOREIGN KEY`
-- Relations の定義の仕方だけでなく、Relations がかかったデータをどのように編集・参照するのかも抑えること
+- You need to learn how to CRUD the records with relations

 ### `@OneToOne`